-Summertime Berries is fruit picking time in the Pacific northwest.
-Fresh juicy ripe edible berries!
-Yum, yum, yum!
-We recently enjoyed a big pan of blackberry cobbler from these ripe berries we picked.
+Summertime Berries mean fruit picking time in the Pacific Northwest.
+Fresh juicy ripe edible berries are Yum, yum, yum!
+We recently enjoyed a big pan of blackberry cobbler from the ripe berries we picked.
 And you can too.
-Foraging for wild edible berries is great fun.
-A rewarding outdoor activity for friends and family.
-Listed in this post are many of the most common and delicious edible berries to forage for.
+Foraging for wild edible berries is great fun and a rewarding outdoor activity for friends and family.
+Listed in this post are many of the most common and delicious edible berries to forage.

 Blackberries

-Blackberries are a good berry to start with.
-Identifying Himalayan Blackberries is easy with a little research.
-And picking is straightforward and simple.
-And the best part, beside eating the delicious berries.
-Is you don't need much gear to do it.
+Blackberries are an excellent berry to start with.
+Identifying Himalayan blackberries (Rubus discolor) is easy with a bit of research, and picking is straightforward and simple.
+Besides eating the delicious berries, the best part is that you don't need much gear to do it!

 Here is my recommended summertime berry picking gear list.